Categorical models for equivariant classifying spaces: Preliminaries on chaotic and translation categories

-We use another simple definition to identify chaotic categories with other familiar categories.
-Let $G$ be a topological group and $Y$ be a (left) $G$-space.
-Then $Y$ together with its action by $G$ can be thought of as the (covariant) topological functor $\mathbf{Y}\colon \mathbf{G}\rtarr \sU$ that sends the single object $\ast$ to $Y$ and is given on morphism spaces by the map $G\rtarr \sU(Y,Y)$ adjoint to the action map $G\times Y\rtarr Y$.
+We use another simple definition to relate chaotic categories to other familiar categories.
+Let $G$ be a topological group and $Y$ be a left $G$-space.
+Generalizing how we think of $G$ as a one object category, we can think of $Y$ together with its action by $G$ as the functor $Y\colon G\rtarr \sU$ that sends the single object $\ast$ to $Y$ and is given on morphism spaces by the map $G\rtarr \sU(Y,Y)$ adjoint to the action map $G\times Y\rtarr Y$.